Sayuru99/SahaniR/README.md

 *   **Singularity:** The orchestrator.
 It does not contain business logic itself.
 Instead, it receives the sanitized request and commands the runtime to create a new **Pocket Universe** to handle it.
 *   **Pocket Universe:** An isolated execution environment (e.g., a WebAssembly module).
 The business logic lives here.
 It processes the request, potentially interacting with external resources (databases, APIs).
 Upon completion, the runtime and all its memory are destroyed. **This is the key to security and isolation.**
 *   **White Hole:** The sole exit point.
 It receives the result from the Singularity, formats it for the client (e.g., as JSON), and ensures no internal data structures or secrets are accidentally exposed.
 The final outcome is logged immutably.
-*   **Immutable Audit Trail:** A permanent, append-only log of all activity—every request, every response, every significant event.
+*   **Immutable Audit Trail:** A permanent, append-only log of all activity every request, every response, every significant event.
 This is the "spacetime fabric" of the application, a complete record of its history.

 ## 4. Key Features & Benefits